 In order to help you find a publisher, we’ve compiled the following list of 16 top book publishing companies in Illinois:

 Founded in 2002 by Doug Seibold and based in Evanston, Illinois, initially it was limited to the publication of only African-American literature, but since then it has expanded considerably to include genres ranging from business related nonfiction books to nutrition and entertainment.
 It is considered as one of the most progressive and dynamic publishing houses operating in the country.
 Notable authors associated with the house include names like Leonard Pitts and Tadd Waddington.
+Do note that Agate primarily accepts submissions for your non-fiction titles.
+They are open to submissions in the areas of health, nutrition, cooking and food for their Surrey imprint; non-fiction titles focusing on business interest for their B2 imprint, and non-fiction titles focusing on Midwestern issues for their Midway imprint.
+They are, however, open to submissions in both fiction and non-fiction by African American authors for their Bolden imprint.
 For submitting your work, take a look at this page.

 Considered as one of the oldest and largest printing presses of the country, University of Chicago Press is controlled and operated by University of Chicago, publishing both scholarly and non-scholarly works.
 It was formed in 1891 and has since published well-known works such as: The Structure of Scientific Revolutions by Thomas Kuhn (1962), A River Runs Through It by Norman Maclean (1976) and The Road to Serfdom (1944) by F.A Hayek.
 Currently, Garrett P. Kiely serves as its 15th director.
+University of Chicago is open to accepting manuscripts spanning across a wide range of topics including (but not limited to) sociology, biology, life sciences, literature, literary studies, media studies, art, architecture ancient history, classics, philosophy, environmental studies, conservation, American history, music, rhetoric and communication.
 If you are looking for information on submitting your manuscript, click here.

 3. Loyola Press

 Founded in 1973, Chicago Review Press works as an independent publishing house specializing in diverse genres.
 It has grown into a dynamic entity with more than 900 titles in print.
 It publishes general non-fiction on subjects ranging from music, science, film, history, geography and travel.
 Moreover, if you are looking to inculcate a reading habit in young ones, then this house also stands out by publishing quality children books.
-If you’re interested in submitting your manuscript to this publisher, take a look at the guidelines at this page.
+Chicago Review Press is currently closed to fiction submissions and is only accepting non-fiction works focusing on African American issues, Midwestern themes, women’s issues, food, drinks, parenting, politics, popular culture, sports, nature, true crime, and social science.
+If you’re interested in submitting your manuscript to this publisher, take a look at the guidelines on this page.

 With an ideology to publish diverse authorship for a universal readership, this house was formulated in 1956.
 Publishing almost 50 titles per annum, topics range from political history, science, literature, fiction and poetry.
 It works to create a better understanding of myriad political and cultural problems of the world and suggests their possible solutions.
 The notable works published by this press include: The Early, Middle and Later Works of John Dewey and The Papers of Ulysses S. Grant.
-If you want to publish with Southern Illinois University Press, take a look here to find out how to prepare a book proposal.
+Southern Illinois University Press is currently open to submissions for your non-fiction titles.
+If you want to publish with them, take a look here to find out how to prepare a book proposal.

 For those claiming to be voracious and eclectic readers, Sourcebooks, based in Naperville, Illinois, provides a wide variety in their list ranging from non-fiction, romance, commercial fiction, literary fiction and gift books.
 With a slogan of “illuminate, inspire and enlighten” it aims to diversify its readership by providing quality reading material to its readership.
-If you’re an author who has written a fiction book, a young adult or children’s book, or a nonfiction works, take a look at submission details at this page.
+If you’re an author who has written something on the lines of romance and adult non-fiction, take a look at the submission details at this page.

 Founded in 1984 and named after a novel “The Dalkey Archive” by an Irish author Flann O’Brien, this publishing press is known for its publications of poetry, literary criticism, and fiction, and often going for lesser-known or what are termed as “avant-garde” works.
 With headquarters in Champaign, Illinois, it is well-known for its endorsement of modernist and post-modernist work of literature.
 The house has a formidable reputation as it has various accolades to its name including the most prestigious Nobel Prize, the Vondel Prize and Premio Valle Inclán Award.
 Competition to get published by this publisher is fierce, with it receiving around 12,000 unsolicited manuscripts.
+Dalkey Archive Press is currently open for submissions in literary fiction.
+They are especially interested in works that follow the experimental style of Sterne, Joyce, and Beckett.
+Do note that they do not accept poetry or non-fiction.
 Take a look at this page to find out its submission requirements.

 Go through the list, identify the right publisher and contact them without any further delay.